fbergama/pigfx/README.md

 *UPDATE*: (2018 Nov. by F. Pierot) Added display modes, fonts, tabulation set...
 See [2018 Nov. modifications](README_ADD.md).

 *UPDATE*: (2020 by Ch.
 Lehner) Added new graphic features and configurable baudrate.
 Fixed some bugs.
-Ported to Raspberry Pi 2 and 3.
-Also included the ability to read a config file ond the SC card.
+Ported to Raspberry Pi 2, 3 and 4.
+Also included the ability to read a config file on the SD card.
 Also added support for PS/2 keyboards.

 By now this is a work in progress with a minimum set of features implemented so expect that more functionalities will be added from time to time.

-PiGFX should be working on all Pi models from generation 1 to generation 3.
+PiGFX should be working on all Pi models from generation 1 to generation 4.
+However there is no USB support on the model 4.
 It's tested on the following models:

 - Pi Zero
 - Pi Zero W